ms-solly/low-level-notes/memory.md

 ![IA-32 Memory Management  credit :- intel processor manual_](https://github.com/abhinavpatel0/knowledge/assets/121202898/d15e33d3-4a01-4093-8d56-97e6130f7cd7
 )
+---
 let's delve deep into the inner workings of memory management, examining each component in this diagram meticulously

 ## The Starting Point: Logical Address (Far Pointer)
 Our journey into memory management begins with the logical address, represented in binary form.
-This logical address, often referred to as a "far pointer," embodies the essence of the memory request.
+This logical address, often referred to as a "*far pointer*", embodies the essence of the memory request.
 It's the electronic equivalent of GPS coordinates, pointing to a specific location within the vast landscape of memory.

 ## Mapping to Segment Selector and Offset
-The logical address undergoes a crucial transformation upon entering the CPU's Memory Management Unit (MMU).
+The logical address undergoes a crucial transformation upon entering the CPU's Memory Management Unit(MMU).
 It is dissected into two fundamental components: the segment selector and the offset.
 This division is akin to breaking down a destination into coordinates – the segment selector tells where to look, and the offset indicates how far to go within that location.

-## Segment Selector Mapped to GDT (Global Descriptor Table)
+## Segment Selector Mapped to GDT(Global Descriptor Table)
-The segment selector serves as a key to unlock a wealth of information stored in the Global Descriptor Table (GDT).
+The segment selector serves as a key to unlock a wealth of information stored in the Global Descriptor Table(GDT).
 The GDT is a data structure residing in memory, which the CPU uses to gain insights into the system's memory layout.
 Think of it as consulting a comprehensive map that provides details about the memory's structure and access permissions.

 ## GDT Contains Segment Descriptor
 Within the GDT lies a treasure trove of segment descriptors.
 Each of these descriptors functions like a blueprint, detailing the characteristics and properties of a specific segment in memory.
 It's analogous to consulting architectural plans before navigating a complex structure.
 These descriptors contain critical information, including segment size, access rights, privilege level, segment type, and the base address of the segment.